This post may contain affiliate links. Please read my disclosure policy.

 - Rinse them under running water one by one and throw away any open or broken mussels

-In this recipe, I make 1 lb – 500 gr of mussels as they sell them in such quantity, but you only need a small amount.
-I would usually freeze the leftover juice and use the fresh mussels in another recipe.
+In this video, I make 1 lb - 500 gr of mussels as they sell them in such quantity, but you only need a small amount for this recipe.

-In this occasion, I used them to make my next soup with edible flowers challenge: a seafood chowder.
+In this occasion, I used them to make my next soup: seafood chowder.

 The ingredients are: